-My program of research centres on care of persons living with dementia and their family members.
-While my doctoral research explored the meaning of living alone from the perspective of older persons with dementia, subsequent research investigated the experiences of health care professionals with their care.
-Involvement as a Co-Investigator with a six year SSHRC funded study contributed to a shift toward exploring culture change and care of persons living with dementia in diverse long-term care settings, and the importance of relationship centred dementia care.
+My program of research centres on the care of persons living with dementia and their family members.
+While my doctoral research explored the meaning of living alone from the perspective of older persons with dementia, subsequent research investigated the experiences of healthcare professionals with their care.
+Involvement as a Co-Investigator with a six-year SSHRC funded study contributed to a shift toward exploring culture change and care of persons living with dementia in diverse long-term care settings, and the importance of relationship centred dementia care.

 I am passionately committed to qualitative research, building my program of research through research questions guided by a variety of approaches, including interpretive phenomenology, participatory action research, appreciative inquiry, qualitative description, focussed ethnography, and case study.